 When a Carbon server receives a request, the message is first received by the handlers and dispatchers defined for the server configuration (i.e. super tenant).
 The server configuration may include handlers that implement cross tenant policies and Service Level Agreement (SLA) management.
 For example, a priority based dispatcher can be applied at this stage to offer differentiated qualities of service to different clients.
 Once the relevant handlers and dispatchers are applied, the request is sent to the tenant to which it is addressed.
 Then the message dispatchers and handlers specific to that tenant will be applied.
-See Viewing Handlers in Message Flows for further information on message handlers and dispatchers.

 The following example further illustrates how message dispatching is carried out in a multi tenant server.